jmor2000/SilentPython/README.md

     3. make scripts more robust (reboot capability)
     4. create and destroy executing scripts on demand (PID)
 - intended use is for industrial applications, in which activities need to be multi-purpose, robust, self-healing, ever evolving, and scaling.
+> It is simple, its robust, its customisable.
+Fun for the whole family!

 # Usage
 Concept